deitch/booster/README.md

 * default: if this field is not specified, a default value.
 * filter: if filtering should be done on this field in the case of `index()`.
 It should be an object with the following properties:
    * default: what filter value should be applied to this field, if none is given
    * clear: what value if applied should indicate no filter
+* cascade: if this field is changed, cascade the change down to dependent model items.
+See details below.